 Here are some other kid-friendly magic shows in Las Vegas, (along with a mention of a couple of not-so kid-friendly shows).

 Franco’s show is in a smaller theater, and there aren’t a lot of special effects here.
 It’s more a combination of comedy and slight-of-hand tricks.
+As with Mac King, guests must be five or older to attend.

 Franco often starts his 90 minute or so show talking about his roots in magic, specifically about his grandma.
 The show is funny, and wholesome, and appropriate for the entire family.